 Each dollar you contribute to one of these tax-advantaged accounts has the potential to reduce your taxable income and, therefore, reduces the amount of taxes you’ll pay for the year.

 Note that you can generally only take expense deductions or make retirement account contributions on earned income as defined by the IRS.

 Next steps for you

 Passive income can go a long way in helping you reach your financial goals.
 It’s also important to have the right financial tools to help inform your decisions.
-The free Empower Personal DashboardTM offers a suite of tools for managing your finances, including budgeting and cash flow tools, a savings planner, an investment check-up tool, and long-term retirement planning features.
+Empower offers tools for managing your finances, including budgeting and cash flow tools, a savings planner, an investment check-up tool, and long-term retirement planning features.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.

 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.